tidyverse/readxl/revdep/problems.md

     Package unavailable to check Rd xrefs: ‘breathteststan’
     ```

-# cNORM
+# chillR

-Version: 1.1.2
+Version: 0.70.12

 ## In both

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Namespace in Imports field not imported from: ‘rmarkdown’ All declared Imports should be used.
-    ```
+*   R CMD check timed out

 # cRegulome

-Version: 0.2.0
+Version: 0.3.0

 ## In both

-*   checking re-building of vignette outputs ...
-WARNING
-    ```
-    ...

-    Loading required package: IRanges
-    Loading required package: S4Vectors

-    Attaching package: 'S4Vectors'

-    The following object is masked from 'package:base':

-        expand.grid

-    Attaching package: 'IRanges'

-    The following object is masked from 'package:R.oo':

-        trim

-    Quitting from lines 32-41 (case_study.Rmd)
-    Error: processing vignette 'case_study.Rmd' failed with diagnostics: there is no package called 'org.Hs.eg.db'
-    Execution halted
-    ```

 *   checking package dependencies ...
-NOTE
+ERROR
     ```
+    Package required but not available: ‘igraph’

     Package suggested but not available for checking: ‘org.Hs.eg.db’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
     ```

 # crosswalkr